Melissa (novel)

-Melissa, previously published as George until April 2022, is a children's novel about a young transgender girl written by American author Alex Gino.
-The novel tells the story of Melissa, a fourth-grade girl who is struggling to be herself to the rest of the world.
-The rest of the world sees Melissa as George, a boy.
+Melissa, previously published as George, is a children's novel about a young transgender girl written by American author Alex Gino.
+The novel tells the story of Melissa, a fourth-grade student who is struggling to be herself in a world where others see her as George, a boy.
 Melissa uses the class play, Charlotte's Web, to show her mom that she is a girl by switching roles with her best friend, and playing the part of Charlotte.
 Scholastic first published the novel on August 25, 2015.
-In 2021, Gino retitled the novel Melissa.
+Gino retitled the novel Melissa in 2021.

 The novel has received positive feedback from sources such as The New York Times, National Public Radio, and Lambda Literary Review for its inclusion of transgender experiences.
 However, the book has remained controversial to some parents and teachers, leading it to be listed on the American Library Association's list of the 10 Most Challenged Books of 2016, 2017, 2018, 2019, and 2020 (topping the list in 2018, 2019, and 2020).
 Common reasons for challenging the book include its sexual references and conflict with "traditional family structure," with some saying schools and libraries should not "put books in a child's hand that require discussion."
 It ultimately became the fifth-most banned book between 2010 and 2020.